 Creation of the database

-This nineteenth-century manuscript has been entered into a searchable database in a project led by Betsy Tyler, and with data entry by Tanya Bresinsky, Patti Hanley, and Joan Elrick Clarke.
-The work was funded by several generous grants from the Tupancy-Harris Foundation and a small grant from the Massachusetts Society of the Cincinnati for the purchase of a printer for the database and the creation of a user’s guide.
-The database is now presented online.
+The Eliza Starbuck Barney Genealogical Record Books, c.
+1600-1900 (MS186) were entered into a searchable database in a project led by Betsy Tyler, and with data entry by Tanya Bresinsky, Patti Hanley, and Joan Elrick Clarke.
+(For more information on the project, see Historic Nantucket, Family Roots, Winter 1998, page 8.)
+The work was funded by several generous grants from the Tupancy-Harris Foundation and a small grant from the Massachusetts Society of the Cincinnati.

 Using the database